PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   parsing of unrequested PyTorch settings;
 - `e3c03e3d` makes quant type and input/output quant dtype part of the guarded immutable quantization controls;
-- the current checkpoint restores Session-owned consumer counts at the `LoweringContext` boundary.
+- `4f3d20b0` restores Session-owned consumer counts at the `LoweringContext` boundary;
+- the current checkpoint synchronizes lowering-time logical and physical layout mutations with the Session before the first post-lowering pass.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain